nlpfromscratch/nlp-llms-resources/README.md

 * [What is Temperature in NLP?](https://lukesalamone.github.io/posts/what-is-temperature/) A short explainer on temperature with a nice accompanying interactive visual, showing its effect on output probabilities.

+### Web-based Chat Clients

+* [ChatGPT](https://chat.openai.com/): Obviously.
+From OpenAI.
+Free, but requires an account.
+* [Perplexity Labs](https://labs.perplexity.ai/): Free, web-based LLM chat client, no account required.
+Includes popular models such as versions of LLaMA and Mistral as well as Perplexity’s own pplx model.
+* [HuggingChat](https://huggingface.co/chat): Chat client from HuggingFace, includes LLaMA and Mistral clients as well as OpenChat.
+Free for short conversations (in guest mode), account required for longer use.
+* [DeepInfra Chat](https://deepinfra.com/chat): Includes LLaMA and Mistral, even Mixtral 8x7B!
+Free to use.
+* [Pi](https://pi.ai/talk): Conversational LLM from Inflection.
+No account required.
+* [Poe](https://poe.com/): AI assistant from Quora, allows interacting with OpenAI, Anthropic, LLaMA and Google models.
+Account required.
+* [Copilot](https://copilot.microsoft.com/): Or is it Bing Chat?
+The lines are blurry.
+Backed by GPT, allows using GPT-4 on mobile ([iOS](https://apps.apple.com/us/app/microsoft-copilot/id6472538445), [Android](https://play.google.com/store/apps/details?id=com.microsoft.copilot&hl=en&gl=US)) for free!
+Requires a Microsoft account.

 ### Summarization